-A fast healer heals all wounds at twice the normal rate.
+A fast healer heals all wounds (not stamina) at twice the normal rate.

 You tend to touch everything, run your hands along walls and fiddle absent mindedly twiddling sconces and anything else that comes to hand.
 This gives you a chance to stumble upon secret doors and compartments without really looking.